calculang/calculang/README.md

 Initial implementation scales better conceptually vs. practically, but is nonetheless useful for an array of simple applications and carefully bounded problems beyond that.

 This is another way of saying: a bit of technical creativity helps to get the most out of the existing implementation.
-Interaction with Javascript leaves enormous scope open here (when done carefully).
+Interaction with Javascript leaves enormous scope open here (done carefully).

 ## design principles/features